Whoaa512/starred/README.md

 - [jassics/security-study-plan](https://github.com/jassics/security-study-plan) - Complete Practical Study Plan to become a successful cybersecurity engineer based on roles like Pentest, AppSec, Cloud Security, DevSecOps and so on...
 - [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
 - [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 It eliminates configuration inconsistencies between
-- [sw-yx/ai-notes](https://github.com/sw-yx/ai-notes) - notes for software engineers covering new AI developments.
-Serves as datastore for lspace.swyx.io writing, and product brainstorming, but has cleaned up canonical references under the /Resources folde
+- [sw-yx/ai-notes](https://github.com/sw-yx/ai-notes) - notes for software engineers getting up to speed on new AI developments.
+Serves as datastore for lspace.swyx.io writing, and product brainstorming, but has cleaned up canonical references under the /R
 - [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
 - [heejkoo/Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models) - A collection of resources and papers on Diffusion Models
 - [shubhamgrg04/awesome-diagramming](https://github.com/shubhamgrg04/awesome-diagramming) - A curated collection of diagramming tools used by leading software engineering teams